Immigrant Entrepreneur Hall of Fame: Mei Xu

 - Mei Xu created Chesapeake Bay Candle, one of the most popular brands in the country, and even worked with First Lady Michelle Obama to design a candle for the White House in 2009.

-- The company that started by importing products from China, recently opened a new manufacturing facility in the U.S.
+- The company that started by importing products from China has also invested in U.S. manufacturing.

 Mei Xu grew up in China and from the age of 12 was trained to be an English-speaking diplomat.
 She even worked as a project manager for The World Bank while in college.
 Her fate changed in 1989 when, after the Tiananmen Square uprising, she was sent to work in a warehouse.
 “Anyone who graduated that year had no choices.
-The government assigned them to work in factories, warehouses, in the countryside, so they could get a second education,” Xu remembers.
+The government assigned them to work in factories, warehouses, in the countryside, so they could get a second education,” Xu remembered in a SmartCEO interview.

 In 1994, based on her hunch that the home décor market had not kept up with the fashion industry, both Xu and her husband quit their jobs to start a new business called Pacific Trade International.
 They began by importing items from their contacts in China and walked away from their first trade show with $90,000 worth of orders, mostly for candles.